L71/ComputerHacks/Linux-USB-hotplug-terminal.md

         RX    <->   TX
         GND   <->   GND
 ```
 It does not matter if the FTDI adapters are 3.3V or 5V logic level type as long as they are the same.
-Also, don't connect VCC between them!
+Also, don't connect the VCC / +5V line between them!
 Both ends are assumed to be using 115200 kbit settings.

 ## The terminal side (your client)
 On the terminal side (if you run Linux) you may need to make sure your user ID is in a certain group to get access to the USB tty device without using the root account.
 On Ubuntu this is the `dialout` group.